notBenjii/notBenjii/README.md

 I'm also keen on robotics and cybersecurity.

 🎓 I'm currently studying and using this profile to share my projects, experiments, and things I'm working on at the moment.
 Curiosity killed the cat?
-I'd rather risk it and be as curious as it gets!
+I'd rather risk it!

 ##